A.

 Correct- It is a unique thing.

-52. All the Adjectives which refer to the same Noun should be in the same degree of comparison.
+52. All the Adjectives which refer to the same Noun should be in the same

 Incorrect- He is the wisest and honest worker in the office.